hardscrabble/hardscrabble.github.io/_posts/2020-12-19-zoeys-extraordinary-playlist.md

 Mo (Alex Newell) plays an important role in the series.
 On one level, he's important because Zoey needs to confide in _someone_ about what's going on so that we can have scenes where Zoey talks about what she thinks is happening and how she feels about it.
 But more importantly, Mo is someone farther along in the journey of self-knowledge and self-expression than Zoey.
-He's gender fluid, black, dates men, sings beautifully (even outside of fantasy sequences), likes drugs, and has a hilariously extravagant home decor style.
+He's gender fluid, Black, dates men, sings beautifully (even outside of fantasy sequences), likes drugs, and has a hilariously extravagant home decor style.
 You would be forgiven for finding him much more interesting than Zoey and wondering why he's not the main character.
 He's not just a symbol of the beauty of unbottled expression, as he does get a few turns in the spotlight that develop and round out who this character is, but he's also that.